ikkurthi-gopi25/Raective-app/README.md

 -> state file will also get stored securely in terraform cloud -> In Terraform cloud, i created the dev workspace,workspaces helps in logically segregating all aspects of terraform operation.
 -> we can define the workspaces for differnt environments like staging, prod etc.

+-> in the app.yaml file,the deployment process starts with the building the docker image.
+-> I have written the Dockerfile for the react app,and built the image and pushed the image to the ECR repository and tagged the image with proper tagging -> I have stored all the secrets in the github secrets.